vermashobhit1994/Linux_System_Practice_Programs/fork_Programs/Fork_new/ReadMe.txt

 Here check the below data struct (related to file) in fs.h:
     a) inode structure : by using the /struct inode \{
     b) file structure  : by using the /struct inode \{
-    c) file_operations structure: by using the /struct inode
+    c) file_operations structure: by using the /struct file_operations \{

 Data structure related to process:
     less sched.h
-    a) struct task_struct  : instead of PCB
+    a) struct task_struct  : instead of PCB to search : struct task_struct \{
+        This structure contains: a) pointer to stack.
+                                 b) scheduling policy.
+                                 c) pid and gid.
+                                 d) children and sibling.
+                                 e) cpu usuage
+                                 f) signals and its handler.
+                                 g) soft and hard irq.

 3. Monitor the cpu usuage every 3 sec: top
+     Here VIRT -> Virtual memory size consumed by process currently.(in KB) RES  -> Resident size i.e the actual physical memory consumed by process currently.(in KB) SHR  -> sharable memory i.e How much of actual size of memory the memory is shared.(in KB)

 4. To see the pid of current bash shell echo $$ and parent process id echo $PPID

-5.Various files and directories .
+5.Various files and directories in /proc/pid directory.
+The proc directory is also called as window to running linux kernel.

     Some of them are:

     a) cmdline : Command line passed to current shell.
     b) environ : all environment variables.